 - Garlic – all you need is just one clove of garlic.
 Plant it in potting soil or in a shallow dish of water with the root of the garlic facing downwards.
 You will notice soon that new single bulbs have grown.
 For more produce, you can take a portion of this bulb and plant it again.

 - Lettuce – fill a bowl with little water and keep the leftover leaves in it.
 Place the bowl under the sunlight.
 You will notice in a few days that the roots have grown along with some new leaves.
 Slowly transfer the lettuce completely and plant it in potting soil.

 - Potatoes – cut small inches of potato peels with 2 to 3 eyes on them.
 Dry the peels overnight.
 Once the peels are completely dry, plant them deep into the soil, with the eyes facing upwards.
 In a few weeks, you will notice the plant growing.

 - Peppers – collect the seeds from your peppers and place them in potting soil under direct sunlight.
 Peppers grow comparatively faster and do not require much care.

-- Basil – take a 4-inch-long stem and place it in water in a glass.
+- Basil – one of the most common herbal plants for home that is simple to re-grow.
+Take a 4-inch-long stem and place it in water in a glass.
 Make sure that the leaves are above the water.
 Keep the glass where there is no direct sunlight, but there’s bright light.
 In a few days, you can notice that the roots will be formed.
 Transfer the plant to potting soil once the roots of the basil are a few inches long.